Speech Activity Detection Based on Multilingual Speech Recognition System: Experimental setup and results

 In this experiment, False Alarm (FA), Miss detection (Miss), and Detection Error Rate (DetER) were used as performance measures.
 DetER is defined as:

 FA and Miss, are performance measures with just considering the $\text{False alarm}$ and $\text{Miss detection}$ in the numerator of $\text{DetER}$, respectively.
 In this paper, we considered Brno University's phoneme recognizer based VAD (Phn\_Rec), Google webRTC\footnote{https://github.com/wiseman/py-webrtcSAD}, and Bi-directional LSTM (BLSTM) based SAD from Pyannote~\cite{Bredin2020} as baseline models.
 Phn\_Rec is Hungarian phoneme recognizer, with all the phoneme classes linked to 'speech' class~\cite{schwarz2006hierarchical}.
 Hungarian data which was collected in SpeechDat-E project\footnote{http://www.fee.vutbr.cz/SPEECHDAT-E}, was found as the best for generic phoneme recognition working over the different languages~\cite{matejka2007but}.
 For Pyannote SAD, we trained the model using the same 18 BABEL languages.
 For fair comparison with WebRTC and Phn\_Rec, we considered the out-of-domain scenarios when we don't have access to the in-domain data.
 Based on the SAD result on the second DIHARD challenge\footnote{https://dihardchallenge.github.io/dihard2}, the aggressiveness mode of WebRTC SAD was set to 3.
-Comparison of SAD results on in-domain experiment for BabelKurdish\_eval set is shown in the Table~\ref{tab:SADresultskurdish}.
-To reduce the noise in the classifier’s output, in each ASR based SAD, we applied the temporal smoothing for detecting the start and end of each speech segment.
-In all experiments output of Tok\_pisin language showed single best result which is ASR\_Single\_Best in Table~\ref{tab:SADresultskurdish}.
-Majority voting and logistic regression fusion multi-language results are called ASR\_Mul\_MV, and ASR\_Mul\_LR, respectively.